Recipe Site

 ## Key Competitors

-**[Paprika Recipe Manager 3](https://www.paprikaapp.com/)** — The incumbent. iOS, Android, Mac, Windows
+**[Paprika Recipe Manager 3](https://www.paprikaapp.com/)** — The incumbent. iOS, Android, Mac, and Windows

 **[Mealie](https://mealie.io/)** — Self-hosted, open source (Vue + Python), REST API, schema.org Recipe